d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 in training mode and prediction mode.
-First, the noise in $\mathbf{\mu}$ and $\mathbf{\sigma}$ arising from estimating each on minibatches are no longer desirable once we've trained the model.
+First, the noise in $\mathbf{\mu}$ and $\mathbf{\sigma}$ arising from estimating each on minibatches are no longer desirable once we have trained the model.
 Second, we might not have the luxury of computing per-batch normalization statistics, e.g., we might need to apply our model to make one prediction at a time.